 Gentiles

-Gentiles, generally referred to in the Book of Mormon as those who are not of Jewish descent or who did not originate from Jewish people, play a significant role in the narrative and prophetic framework of the text.
-The term has broad applications, often relating to various nations and peoples who do not belong to the house of Israel.
-Early on, it was used by descendants of Jacob to describe those outside the Israelite community (Genesis 10:5).
-However, as tribal identities became less distinct due to conquests and migrations—such as the Assyrian captivity of the kingdom of Israel—the term “Jews” came to denote the remaining Israelites in the Holy Land, regardless of whether their lineage directly traced back to Judah himself.
+Gentiles are those who are not of Jewish descent or who did not come from the Jewish people.
+The term covers nations and peoples outside the house of Israel, and was used by the descendants of Jacob for those outside the Israelite community (Genesis 10:5).
+As tribal identities blurred through conquest and migration, including the Assyrian captivity of the kingdom of Israel, “Jews” came to name the Israelites remaining in the Holy Land, whether or not their lineage traced directly to Judah.

-The narrative of the Book of Mormon establishes a dichotomy between Jews and Gentiles, a perspective maintained throughout its teachings.
-The distinction is particularly evident when the record speaks of the Risen Messiah’s intent to manifest himself to both groups, starting with the Jews and then extending to the Gentiles, revealing Himself “by the Holy Ghost unto the Gentiles” after His resurrection (1 Nephi 10:11).
-Moreover, the conversion of the Gentiles through the preaching of the Jews was also foretold, setting the stage for a universal dissemination of the gospel message (3 Nephi 15:22).
+The record keeps a standing distinction between Jews and Gentiles.
+The risen Messiah was to show himself first to the Jews and then to the Gentiles, manifesting himself “by the Holy Ghost, unto the Gentiles” after his resurrection (1 Nephi 10:11).
+The conversion of the Gentiles through the preaching of the Jews was also foretold (3 Nephi 15:22).

 ❮ Back